janasoham/janasoham.github.io/_publications/characterization-ieee.md

 ---
-title: "A characterization of all single-integral, non-kernel divergence estimators*"
+title: "A characterization of all single-integral, non-kernel divergence estimators.*"

 collection: publications
 date: 2019-10-01